catato-source/catato-source.github.io/README.md

 This repository for my online portfolio site [catato.io](https://catato.io/) built with HTML, CSS, and JavaScript.

-This portfolio displays my skills, current projects, and other stuff, and currently hosted by [GitHub Pages](https://pages.github.com).
+This portfolio displays my skills, current projects, and other stuff, and is currently hosted by [GitHub Pages](https://pages.github.com).

 ## :grey_exclamation: Feedbacks?
 This repository is a work in progress.